Divyanshu960/Hack-O-Holic/README.md

 In case he/she forgets the password / The 2FA will be enforced.
 GG
 Thanks to Aryan Ratra,Madhvan Bajaj and Priyanshu Rawat for their help in the project.

+current status: files need to be uploaded with the backend